 When you are ready to finish your meditation, slowly look away from your meditation object and gradually become aware of the world around you.

 Congratulations!
 You made it through our guided meditation script for anger!

 Anger is a problem we all face at some point in time.
 The trick is to learn to experience the emotion of anger without getting lost in it.

-In Budhist psychology, anger is called one of the six root kleshas, which are dangerous stats of mind that make us clouded and lead to unhealthy actions .
+According to Buddhist philosopher Herbert V. Günthern, anger is one of the six root kleshas, which are dangerous states of mind that make us clouded and lead to unhealthy actions .
 Continual anger will cause negative actions.
 But by controlling your anger you can prevent it from influencing you.

 1: The Anapanasati Sutta, A Practical Guide To Mindfulness of Breathing and Tranquil Wisdom Meditation, Ven.
 Bhante Vimalaramsi,